tesfahunfola/hulet-fish-tourism/README.md

 # Hulet Fish Tourism Platform

-A modern, scalable, and community-driven platform for booking and managing authentic Ethiopian fish tourism experiences.
+A modern, scalable, and community-driven platform for booking and managing authentic Ethiopian  tourism experiences.
 This monorepo includes both the frontend (Next.js) and backend (Node.js/Express) applications, and is designed to deliver a seamless experience for tourists, hosts, guides, and administrators.

 ---